georgringer/news/Documentation/Introduction/About/Index.rst

 **Best practise from the scratch**

-- Based on extbase & fluid
+- Based on Extbase & Fluid
 - Easy to use & understand for editors
-- Using as many elements from the core as possible, e.g. FAL and sys categories
+- Using as many elements from the Core as possible, e.g. FAL and sys categories
 - Checkbox "Top news" to flag important news
 - Built in support for content elements
 - Support for opengraph and social platforms in default template